echronos/echronos/components/interrupt-event/docs.md

 [^InterruptEventId_width]: This is normally a `uint8_t`.

-Also refer to the [Platform Interrupt Events API] section.
+Also refer to the [Platform Interrupt Event API] section.

 ### `INTERRUPT_EVENT_ID_<name>`